HOW ACWORTH PRESERVED THE HISTORY OF THE ACWORTH TRAIN DEPOT

 Downtown Acworth, 1950’s.
 Train Depot in lower left corner

 Another treasure unearthed: the circa-1870 freight scales from the depot, which the group spent about $4,000 to have restored to their original splendor.
 “Everything that was bought and sold went across those scales,” says Mack.
 “They were the final say-so for how much something was going to cost.”

 The group also conducted dozens of oral history interviews with long-time Acworth residents.
 Their voices truly bring the city’s history to life, from Johnnie Lacey reminiscing on training his horse, Black Joe, to Janice Cunningham’s memories as a fire-twirling majorette in high school and Florence Bates’ stint waiting tables at the Silver Trolley.
 “What I think makes those so unique is, how neat would it be for us to go back and watch our great-great-grandfather talking on a video?” says Mack.
 “So now, these will live on forever, not only for Acworth history but for the families, too.
 I think it’s important not only for people to enjoy and learn about the history now, but for generations to come.”

-Those efforts didn’t go unnoticed: last year, Mack was honored with the Acworth Citizen of the Year award for his work spearheading efforts to preserve Acworth’s history.
+Those efforts didn’t go unnoticed: in 2018, Mack was honored with the Acworth Citizen of the Year award for his work spearheading efforts to preserve Acworth’s history.
 “Mack Turner was recognized as the citizen of the year because of his leadership in leading this group to raise significant amounts of money to be able to tell these stories,” says Mayor Tommy Allegood.
 “We now have the ability to tell a historic story of the city, with people who’ve grown up here, about our history and the things that have happened here, and the Save Acworth History Foundation has done a really great job in gathering up these stories.”